Data-Science-for-Linguists-2025/Linguistic-Markers-Catalan-Substitution/progress_report.md

 4. Text-level analysis

 No additions have been made to the data folder, and the license stands the same.\
+The link to my guestbook has been added to the README.md.\
 **Note:** I am not sure I like the approach with the percentage on the overall tokens to account for the size of the document.
 I might try to find another way to solve the issue.